devlinjunker/template.github.semver/CONTRIBUTING.md

 git push;
 ```

-Once you have a framework and development environment chosen for your project you should update your repo with specifics about how to install the tools and dependencies needed to run/debug/develop the application.
+Once you have a framework and development environment chosen for your project, you should update your repo with specifics about how to install the tools and dependencies needed to run/debug/develop the application.

 #### Update a Project or add to existing Project
-The steps to update a Project that was created using this template, or to add these features to an existing project are the same.
+The steps **to update a Project that was created using this template**, or to **add these features to an existing project** are the same.
 In the projects root directory:
 ```
 git checkout master;
 git remote add template <repo_address>;